Grenada Chick Inn Farm

 Our farm currently has the largest growing facilities on the island of Grenada with a maximum capacity of 75,000 chicks.
-It is in these coops where the chickens will grow from baby chicks into fully grown chickens, ready for the market.
+In these coops, the chickens will grow from baby chicks into fully grown chickens, ready for the market.

 Although our coops are large, our staff will section off a portion of it for the new chicks.
 Less than 48 hours old, the young hatchlings must be kept warm and heat lamps placed close to the ground will be used to keep them comfortable.
 Once the chicks arrive, the crates are gently tipped over, below knee height, and the chicks quickly begin exploring their new surroundings while learning where the feed and nipple drinkers are located.
 Temperatures are checked several times a day during these delicate first two weeks to make sure these little birds are getting the heat they need to be comfortable and thrive.
 Temperatures are gradually brought down because these chickens, once fully feathered, are able to regulate their body heat better than they could as chicks.